top of page

 The Midnight Wolf

 In the rapidly evolving landscape of AI-driven filmmaking, we often talk about "magic."
-We talk about the miracle of a single sentence blossoming into a 4K landscape.
+We discuss the miracle of a single sentence blossoming into a stunning 4K landscape.
 But as an artist, I’ve always been more interested in control than in magic.
-For my latest project, "The Midnight Wolf," I wanted to move beyond the serendipity of the prompt and see if I could impose a rigorous, human-centric logic on a synthetic medium.
+For my latest project, "The Midnight Wolf," I wanted to move beyond the serendipity of the prompt.
+I aimed to impose a rigorous, human-centric logic on a synthetic medium.

 The Ghost in the Machine: The Problem of Spatial Consistency